1712n/wall-e/README.md

 </ul>
 </details>

-Example with custom parameters: `/wall-e generate path:workers/generate-embeddings model:gpt-4o temperature:0.8`
+Example with custom parameters: `/wall-e generate path:workers/generate-embeddings provider:openai temperature:0.8`
 </details>

 ## How does it work?

 ### Prompt

-The prompt sent to the LLM consists of 3 sections: instructions, test file, and additional documentation.
+The prompt sent to the LLM consists of 3 sections: instructions, spec file, and additional documentation.

 #### Instructions